Repetition and pair-interaction of string-like hopping motions in glassy polymers: String repetition

-It is instructive to visually identify string-like motions directly by plotting the trajectories of all the hopped particles in a neighborhood.
-Figure \ref{Figstr}(c) shows a typical string-like motion.
-A key observation that has motivated this work is that string-like motions become highly repetitive exhibiting strong memory effects at low $T$.
-For the string-like motion shown in Fig. \ref{Figstr}(c), it is subsequently reversed, repeated and reversed again as shown in Fig. \ref{Figstr}(d).
-There are thus 4 successive string-like motions.
-Repetition of longer and incoherent strings-like motions (not shown) are also readily observed.
-Our simulations show that repetitions become increasingly common and persistent as $T$ decreases.
-For example, repetitions of more than 15 cycles as well as ones lasting for $5\e6$ are commonly observed at $T=0.30$.
-Repetitions over long durations usually occur to those far away from the others.
-String-like motions at higher $T$ are conventionally considered structural, or $\alpha$ relaxations \cite{donati1999spatial}.
-Observing here that they do not contribute to net displacements, we propose that these oscillatory parts of the motions should be classified only as caging dynamics or $\beta$ relaxations alongside thermal vibrations.
-We will explain later that the dominant mechanism to suppress the indefinite repetitions of string-like motions is a pair interaction between strings.
-After repetitions finally stop and assume an odd number of hops, only the last outstanding hop of each particle contributes to $\alpha$ relaxations.
+String-like motions at higher $T$ are often considered structural relaxations \cite{donati1999spatial}.
+Observing here that they may not contribute to net displacements, these oscillatory parts of the motions should be classified only as caging dynamics or $\beta$ relaxations alongside thermal vibrations.
+We will explain later that the dominant mechanism to break away from the indefinite repetitions of string-like motions is a pair interaction between strings.
+After repetitions finally stop and assume an odd number of hops, only the last outstanding hop of each particle contributes to structural relaxations.

+String-like motions can be easily identified visually from particle trajectories obtained from MD simulations as shown above or from potential energy landscape (PEL) calculations \cite{swayamjyoti2014}.
+Conventionally, they are often extracted using standard methods which also dictate their precise working definitions \cite{glotzer2003}.
+Algorithmically, the net displacements of particles over a time period of $\Delta t$ comparable to an average structural relaxation time are typically studied.
+Particles with the top 5\% displacements during $\Delta t$ are grouped into clusters of adjacent mobile particles.
+Each cluster is then resolved into string-like motions on the basis that particles belonging to a string best displace the preceding members.

+We have also identified and quantitatively analyzed string-like motions following conventional algorithms \cite{glotzer2003} adapted to consider particles with displacements beyond $0.6\sigma$ over relatively short time periods $\Delta t$ to allow applications to low $T$.
+String lengths are found to nicely follow an exponential distribution down to the string length of 1 particle with an average string length $l \simeq 2$ particles varying only mildly with $\Delta t$ and $T$.
+This is consistent with recent results on Ni nano-particles \cite{douglas2013Ni}.
+By definition, all hops belong to some string-like motions as a string can be one particle long.
+In the following, we will simply focus on particle hopping statistics which have straightforward implications on string statistics.